 Not only did purgatory bring Rome influence and loyalty, it also boosted papal control over nations.
 A Catholic historian explains:

 Medieval Gnostic works such as Apocalypse of Peter or Paul which presented a view of the afterlife in tune with Greek paganism had also shaped the views of the people.
 These factors influenced the Council of Florence of 1439 to make purgatory an official dogma.
-It was more a political council, yet the council of Trent and modern catechism relies on it to define purgatory.
+The council of Trent and modern catechism rely on this Council of Florence in defining purgatory.